huandney/Anki-Cloze-Interactive/README.md

 ## Usage

-- Tap or click on a cloze to reveal it.
+- Click a cloze to reveal it.
+- On touchscreen devices, tap a cloze to open it or use swipe gestures (right to reveal, left to hide).
-- Use the configured keyboard shortcuts to reveal the next cloze or hide the last revealed cloze.
+- Use keyboard shortcuts to reveal or hide clozes.
+Default keys: `W` or `→` for the next cloze, and `Q` or `←` to hide a cloze.

+Both gestures and keyboard shortcuts can be customized in the script's user settings.

 ## Configuration